SideChannelMarvels/Deadpool/wbs_aes_karroumi2010/README.md

 * `target` contains a compiled version and instructions how to use it, as well as the solution (the key to recover).
 * `traces` contains explanations on how to acquire a visual trace and snapshots used in the tutorial.
 * `DCA` contains the DCA attack against this challenge.
+* `DFA` contains the DFA attack against this challenge.

 See the projet wiki for the corresponding tutorial.